 All the records in the library, from all the folders (except the trash).
+(If you only want to see the top-level records, see the Unfiled smart folder, below.)
 Click the triangle next to the Records source to expand it and see folder sources matching the folders in the library's Files folder in the Finder.
 You can drag and drop files and folders to re-arrange their hierarchy.